Multifamily Real Estate InvestingGlossary of Terms

 Net Operating Income (NOI)

-The income generated after deducting operating expenses but before deducting taxes and financing expenses.
+The income generated after deducting operating expenses but before deducting taxes and financing expenses is your NOI.

 A term used when owners liquidate some or most of their ownership position in an asset by selling some or most of their equity position.